 LSU Libraries Special Collections Research Grant

-The LSU Libraries is offering research travel grants of at least $1000 each to support the work of researchers who use the rich holdings of the LSU Libraries Special Collections.
-The purpose of the grant is to support a researcher’s travel and lodging costs associated with a research trip to Baton Rouge, LA.
-Graduate level, post-doctoral, faculty and independent researchers who live outside the Baton Rouge area are encouraged to apply.
-A research plan is a requirement for the application and will be used in choosing the travel grant recipients.
+The LSU Libraries is offering research grants to support the work of researchers who use the rich holdings of the LSU Libraries Special Collections.
+The purpose of the grant is to support either:

 The applicant’s curriculum vita or resume

-- One letter of recommendation (required for graduate student applicants, optional for all other applicants)
+One letter of recommendation (required for graduate student applicants, optional for all other applicants)

-Application deadline: April 30, 2020
+- Application deadline: April 30, 2023

-- Expected research completion date: June 1, 2021
+- Expected research completion date: July 1, 2023 - June 1, 2024

 About LSU Libraries Special Collections